accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/8.10/index.md

 ---
-title: On each web page, are changes in [reading direction](#reading-direction) identified?
+title: On each web page, are changes in [reading direction](#reading-direction) indicated?
 ---